mitranim/mitranim.github.io/templates/posts/warframe-headcanon.md

 ## Hypotheses about the Zariman children {#tenno-children}

-{{imgBoxWithLink "/images/warframe/vitruvian_zariman.jpg" "Zariman in the Vitruvian" "https://warframe.fandom.com/wiki/Zariman_Ten_Zero"}}
+{{imgBoxLink "/images/warframe/vitruvian_zariman.jpg" "Zariman in the Vitruvian" "https://warframe.fandom.com/wiki/Zariman_Ten_Zero"}}

 **Basis**.
 Ember's Codex entry: "Why would you put children on a military ship? — We didn't."